 - 9. A university currently has a recycling program for paper waste.
-The fixed cost of running this program is \$8,000 per year.
+The fixed cost of running this program is \$10,000 per year.
 The variable cost for picking up and disposing of each ton of recyclable paper is \$40.
-If the work is outsourced to a recycling company, the cost would be \$70 per ton. - a.
-Find the break-even point.
+If the work is outsourced to a recycling company, the cost would be \$65 per ton. - a.
+If the forecasted demand is 275 tons, what should the university do?